 Not all fathers bought into this line of thinking, but many did because they had experienced it themselves.
 A strong middle class coupled with the advent of the Internet made the world seem more and more accessible.
 Fathers didn’t have to settle for hoping their children would have a better life than they’d had, or to worry about preparing them to replace their parents as breadwinners.
 This allowed for some relaxation of discipline as children began to develop more freedom and a voice of their own at the dinner table.

 Fatherhood in the 21st Century

 Skip ahead to the end of the 2010s, and fathers find themselves in a world where gender equality is becoming less of a concept and more of a reality.
-Men are not expected to be the sole income earner, nor even the highest income earner.
+Men are not expected to be the sole income earner and women are staying at home less and less.
 Indeed, couples increasingly swap traditional roles, allowing fathers to stay at home, get the children up and ready for school, run them around to their various daily activities, stay involved in PTA meetings, and do their share of laundry, grocery shopping, and meal prep.

 Modern life has allowed children to be children longer, but it has also allowed fathers to retain childlike characteristics as well.
 We modern men behave differently than our grandfathers and great-grandfathers.
 We are more free to be playful, more confident to show emotions, more considerate of our own feelings.
-Men are also apt now to obsess over things such as movies or video games which once were considered the sole domain of children.
-This can be viewed as a positive, as it helps bridge the gap between what we and our own children take an interest in.
+Men are also more likely to obsess over things such as movies or video games which once were considered the sole domain of children.
+This can be viewed as positive, considering that it helps bridge the gap between what we and our own children take an interest in.

 In fact, with the rise of YouTube we see tons of homemade videos of fathers engaging with their children in shared hobbies.
 Meanwhile, children feel more empowered by their parents to explore entrepreneurial ideas, unencumbered by strict rules of what’s allowable according to the stern expectations of the patriarch.